skoji/noramark/README.md

 another example of markup text

-    // Markdown style heading will creates section
+    # Markdown-ish heading will creates section

     lang: en
     title: test title
     stylesheets: css/normalize.css, css/main.css

-    # this is the first heading
+    =: this is the first heading

     This line is in a section.
     This line is in a section.

-    ## this is the second heading
+    ==: this is the second heading

     This section is nested.

-    # this is the third heading
+    =: this is the third heading

     will terminate lower level section